 As far as I can tell, this system also means that pedestrians potentially have to wait, not just one interval, but one interval plus the whole countdown time, in order to get a signal after they push the button: if you push the button at a point in the interval after the countdown signal would have started in the major street direction, the system has to get to the end of that interval, then go through the next one with the countdown, before it changes.
 It explains why the wait can seem interminable.
 Rather often, the pedestrian will have become impatient and found a chance to cross against the light by the time that happens.

-I’m told there is a second type of signal, however, where the countdown comes on at every interval (and then reverts to green if there’s no trigger).
+There is a second type of signal, however, where the countdown comes on at every interval (and then reverts to green if there’s no trigger).
 These are implemented where there is higher vehicle volume or there have been complaints about the long wait times.
 Where this type is implemented, pedestrians who press the button would never have to wait more than one interval, because they will catch the countdown.
 However, pedestrians might be misled by the countdown to think they don’t need to press the button.
 The moral is, always press the button even if you see the countdown happening (see also below, “SA2”).

 Other types of odd pedestrian signal behaviour